debs-obrien/debbie.codes/content/articles/interviewing-with-the-big-tech-companies.md

 James not only answered my questions but also assured me not to be nervous about presenting in front of Scott Hanselman and that he really is just a normal person.
 Just being open and honest about your fears really helps.

 The simple email I received from James, the hiring manager, just before the interview saying "You got this!" really helped keep me calm.
-I guess it was because he was rooting for me rather than trying to find a way to fail me.
+I guess it was because he was rooting for me rather than trying to find a way to fail me which was my experience in previous interviews.

 ### The Presentation